stefanspringer1/SwiftXMLCorrectingParserExamples/README.md

 - We suppose that that there are no other entities named `temporaryEntityName...`.
 - We suppose that the texts to be replaced (e.g. `&ent1;` in the sample) do not occur in places where they do not represent an entity (e.g. in CDATA sections).
 - We suppose that it sensible to write the temporary document with the added file name extension besides the original document.
 It it also not deleted afterwards.
-- The textual replacements are done step by step for each of the replcaments.
+- The textual replacements are done step by step for each of the replacements, one at a time.
 There ought to be a more effiecient algorithm.
 - We do not know what would have to be changed here if an XML schema (e.g. DTD) is present and the Swift XMLParser validates against that scheme or even if our "trick" is then still necessary.

 Of course, some of those points could easily be improved.